-Ukraine: US-installed Fascist Tyranny in Europe’s Heartland
+Ukraine: US-Installed Fascist Tyranny in Europe’s Heartland

 Separately, he said if Russia reunites with Ukraine, it’ll be a Eurasian powerhouse.
 If Ukraine allies with Western Europe, Moscow will be significantly weakened geopolitically.

 Obama bears full responsibility for what happened.
-Neocon Victoria Nuland was his point person involved in staging the coup, its aim to border Russia with a hostile menace to its security.
+Hardcore neocon extremist Victoria Nuland was his point person involved in staging the coup, its aim to border Russia with a hostile menace to its security.

 Brussels shares blame for what happened, partnering with Washington’s coup.
 Britain, France, Germany and other EU countries virtually always go along with its imperial agenda, even when harming their own interests, operating as a virtual US colony.